 Q: Am I able to file from my home country?
 A: Yes, you can mail in your tax return forms from your home country.
 You will need to mail the hard copies of your forms to the IRS.

 Q: Can I get an extension on the deadline to file my tax return?
 A: Yes, you may apply for an extension.
-It has been recently reported by several news sources that the filing deadline may be extended, but please refer to the IRS webpage for the most up-to-date information.
-If you owe taxes, the payment deadline has been extended to July 15, 2020, and there will be no penalties or fees for non-payment until this date.
+However, the extension application is still due by the original deadline.
 You may visit the IRS website for more information on extensions.

 Q: I am currently on STEM OPT.
 Can I use Sprintax to file my tax forms?
 A: Sprintax will determine whether or not you are a Nonresident Alien for tax purposes, and therefore eligible to use their software.
 If you are not, they will direct you to another tax filing software.
 You can watch the Sprintax webinar to determine your tax filing responsibilities and whether or not you can use Sprintax.